managedkaos/katacoda-scenarios/python-hello-world/intro.md

 # 'Hello, Universe' with Python
-Run the classic 'Hello' program using Python.
+Run the classic 'Hello' script using Python.

 ## Description
 This scenario introduces the Katakoda environment.
-The goal is to run a Python program that prints a welcome message.
+The goal is to run a Python script that prints a welcome message.

 ## Learning Objective
 - Review files in the Katakoda editor